14 Simple Natural Methods For Blood Sugar Control

 Blood sugar levels might fluctuate due to stress.

-Your body releases the hormones glucagon and cortisol in response to stress, which raise blood sugar levels.
+Your body releases the hormones glucagon and cortisol in

-Exercise, relaxation, and meditation dramatically reduced stress and lowered blood sugar levels, according to a study that involved a group of students.
+stress and lowered blood sugar levels, according to a study that involved a

-Yoga and mindfulness-based stress reduction techniques are two exercises and relaxation techniques that may benefit persons with chronic
+two exercises and relaxation techniques that may benefit persons with chronic

 NOTE - You may be able to control your blood sugar levels by controlling your stress levels through exercise or relaxation techniques like yoga.